FAReTek1/inflator/readme.md

 2. run `inflate`
 3. if you want to do this without cding, do `inflate -i <dir>`
 4. pkgs will end up in `inflate/` or `backpack/` as symlinks

+### Other commands
+#### inflate find
+This lists out all packages that fit the specified name, username, or version

+Syntax:
+inflate find [reponame] -U [username] -V [version]

+Globbing is allowed
+You can omit all fields to list out all installed gobos.

+#### inflate -V
+Prints out the inflate version

+#### inflate -L
+Prints out the path to the log folder

 ### development installation